 Reviewers come from a wide range of organizations, including universities, nonprofit advocacy and research organizations, and small businesses.
 Scientific Review Administrators (SRAs) from NIH's Center for Scientific Review select qualified reviewers and oversee the review process.
 Each reviewer is selected according to her or his relevant expertise and experience in the research

-CSR has exclusive authority over all receipt, referral, and peer-review decisions.
+Note: The NIH Center for Scientific Review (CSR) has exclusive authority and discretion over all application receipt, referral, and peer-review decisions.

 Applicants who wish to submit supplemental materials should contact the Scientific Review Officer (SRO) assigned to oversee the primary review of their SBIR-STTR applications to discuss and request permission to submit any supplemental materials.
 In addition, applicants should refer to NIH's recently published Notice on Post-Submission Application Materials.